bgoonz/alternate-blog-theme3/content/pages/posts/react.md

 [**Try it on CodePen**](https://codepen.io/gaearon/pen/NRZYGN?editors=0010)

-<iframe src="https://codepen.io/bgoonz/pen/mdwyWWy?editors=0010"></iframe>Keys serve as a hint to React but they don't get passed to your components.
+<iframe src="https://codepen.io/bgoonz/pen/mdwyWWy?editors=0010" frameborder="no" height="600" style="width: 100%;" scrolling="yes" title="Untitled"  loading="lazy" allowtransparency="true" allowfullscreen="true" ></iframe>Keys serve as a hint to React but they don't get passed to your components.
 If you need the same value in your component, pass it explicitly as a prop with a different name:

 With the example above, the Post component can read props.id, but not props.key.